gilvillard/Composition/README.md

 Files in this folder:
 * Four files with implementations of the algorithms for balanced basis computation, modular composition, inverse modular composition, and power projections.
-The code contains useful comments, and also offers to turn on a verbose mode which outputs some text explaining, when the function is called, what are its main steps.
+The code contains comments and offers to turn on a verbose mode which, when the function is called, prints some text explaining what are its main steps.
 It also gives timings for each step, although they should only be considered as indications for such prototype implementations.
 * One file ``examples.sage`` containing simple example uses of these functions.
 * One file ``test-suite.sage`` containing tests for each of the defined functions; simply running this file in Sage will run these functions